NigelWGMajor/Diner-Emulation/WebApps/Emulator/readme.md

 the strategy will be lean towards simpler crud ops on the database side and more use if code, to promote db portability.

-This is being adjusted in branch
+This is being adjusted in branch `refactor-simplify-database-ops-favoring-be-logic-and-tablename-constants`